winningproduct/learn-portal/models/5-plan/utility-tooling-setup.md

 ##why
 Each product has different functioning areas such as Sales, Marketing, Engineering, Finance, etc. For a product to be the winner in the market, each of these areas should function as efficiently as possible.
 While some areas you can start with a manual effort to reduce the cost, using a tool will increase the productivity and long term value for the team and the product.
 In this article, we have given a set of functional areas and tools which can be used.

+** Please note that the tools available today might be out of date after sometime.
+You should always evaluate what are the right set of tools for your product.

 ##how